-San Antonio Property Owner Making Calculations at a DeskIt’s a common misconception that you ought to own your own home before buying investment properties.
-Also, the information really shows that previously, living the “American Dream” meant homeownership and a nice car or two in the driveway.
-However, changing ideas, modern lifestyle preferences, and even a renewed unwillingness to commute to work have gained significant shifts in rental real estate investing.
+Many people mistakenly believe that you need to own your own home before purchasing investment properties.
+Traditionally, the “American Dream” was associated with homeownership and having a couple of nice cars in the driveway.
+However, changing mindsets, modern lifestyle preferences, and a growing reluctance to commute to work have led to significant shifts in the rental real estate market.

-Contingent upon where you reside and your desired standard of living, it may make more sense to rent your home while you build an investment portfolio.
-To determine whether you should rent or buy your primary residence, you can (and have to) utilize what’s known as the 5% rule.
+Depending on where you live and the lifestyle you want, it might be more beneficial to rent your home while you build an investment portfolio.
+To decide whether you should rent or buy your primary residence, you can use the helpful 5% rule.

 The 5% Rule